 - Proof of insurance and a clean DMV record may be required.

 Applicants must possess a valid California driver’s license, proof of insurance and reliable transportation for use on Association business.

 Cover letters, resumes and applications should be submitted in Word or PDF format as an attachment and emailed to firstname.lastname@example.org.
 The application may be scanned and included with your submission.
 Please include the Job Title and Job ID in the subject line of your email.
-Please indicate your salary requirements and salary history in your cover letter.
+Please indicate your salary requirements in your cover letter.
 Your application packet may also be faxed with a cover page to the attention of Human Resources at (916) 669-3321, or mailed to California School Boards Association ATTN: Human Resources 3251 Beacon Blvd, West Sacramento, CA 95691.
 EOE